List of awards and honours received by Lech Wałęsa: Honors

-On 25 April 2007, Wałęsa represented the Polish government at the funeral of Boris Yeltsin, former President of the Russian Federation.
+On 25 April 2007, Wałęsa represented the Polish government at the funeral of Boris Yeltsin, former president of the Russian Federation.
 On 23 October 2009, he spoke at a conference in Gdansk of presidents of all European senates, commemorating the 20th anniversary of the first free parliamentary elections in a former communist country – the 1989 elections to the Polish Senate.

 On 6 September 2011, Wałęsa rejected Lithuania's Order of Vytautas the Great as a result of constant discrimination on the part of the Lithuanian government towards its Polish minority.

-Decorations

-A partial list of Wałęsa's honors and awards.